Credit Suisse posts big loss after U.S. tax settlement

 Pretax profit at Credit Suisse's investment bank, where it cut back underperforming areas like its interest rate trading arm, was near unchanged on the year at 752 million francs.

 But the investment bank result failed to underpin the bank's shares.
-At 1155 GMT, the stock was down 1.3 percent against a 1.7 percent rise in the European sector .SX7P.
+At 1155 GMT, the stock was down 1.3 percent against a 1.7 percent rise in the European sector.
 Traders cited feebleness at the private bank and weak capital ratios as reasons for the underperformance.

 QUITTING COMMODITIES

-Credit Suisse's exit leaves only a small number of players in commodities trading, which had been seen as the absolute necessity of investment banking only a few years ago, including Goldman Sachs (GS.N), Citigroup (C.N), Morgan Stanley (MS) and some new comers such as BTG Pactual.
+Credit Suisse's exit leaves only a small number of players in commodities trading, which had been seen as the absolute necessity of investment banking only a few years ago, including Goldman Sachs, Citigroup, Morgan Stanley and some new comers such as BTG Pactual.

 In past years, Credit Suisse's revenue from commodities was very volatile, sometime exceeding $200 million and sometimes barely above $10 million.